Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Suppose, there is a lack of access, capability, or rights to the necessary real-world data.
 In that case, the SCI allows for data generated through modeling using best estimates instead.

-## Steps to calculate and report
-The steps required to calculate and report an SCI score are:

-1. **What**: Decide on the software boundary, i.e. the components of a software system to include.
-1. **Scale**: The SCI is a rate, carbon emissions per one functional unit.
-The next step is to pick the functional unit which best describes how the application scales.
-1. **How**: For each software component listed in the software boundary, decide on the measurement method, real-world measurements based on telemetry, or lab-based measurements based on models.
-1. **Measure**: Calculate a rate, an SCI value, for every software component.
-The SCI value of the whole application is the sum of the SCI values for every software component in the system.
-1. **Report**.
-The SCI has standards for reporting that must be met, including a disclosure of the software boundary and the calculation methodology.

 ## Software Sustainability Actions

 All actions that can reduce the carbon emissions of a piece of software fall into one of three categories.
 The SCI specification intends to encourage more of these actions to be taken in developing software applications.